furudean/vscode-renpy-warp/README.md

 -   Automatically enable autoreload when files change (with a setting)
 -   Can discover and bind to games that were started outside of Visual Studio Code
+-   Can manage installs of the Ren'Py SDK directly from Visual Studio Code

 ## Commands